If the $939M excess capacity isn’t a sign of NDC’s negligence, what is it?

 Nevertheless, in the case of the erstwhile NDC administration excess Power Purchasing Agreements, the interests of Ghanaians were not taken into consideration when signing the extraneous and relatively expensive agreements.

-More so, the seemingly impetuous argument by the exponents of the ‘Take or Pay’ agreement’s that we can sell the excess power to the neighbouring countries does not hold water, as a matter of fact.
+More so, the seemingly impetuous argument by the proponents of the ‘Take or Pay’ agreement that we can sell the excess power to the neighboring countries does not hold water, as a matter of fact.

-This is because according to the experts, among all the neighbouring African countries, Ghana has the most expensive power generation.
+This is because according to the experts, among all the neighboring African countries, Ghana has the most expensive power generation.

-There are those who also propound somewhat tentatively that instead of paying over $939 million from our coffers, we can sell to the neighbouring countries at a reduced price.
+There are those who also propound somewhat tentatively that instead of paying over $939 million from our coffers, we can sell to the neighboring countries at a reduced price.

 Well, the proponents of the seemingly revoltingly ugly business proposal may have a point after all, given the financial strain on the country.